Koulouri25/week-1-sales-analysis-python/README.md

 - To increase revenue, the business could consider targeted promotions or seasonal strategies for underperforming categories.

 ## 📁 Files Included
-– Python script for cleaning and analysis
+– 'sales.py' - Python script for cleaning and analysis
-- `sales_data.csv` – Cleaned sales dataset
-- `sales_by_category.png` – Visualization

 ## 👩‍💻 About Me
 I'm a statistics student and aspiring data analyst.
 This project is part of my personal portfolio showcasing my ability to clean data, perform EDA, and extract actionable business insights using Python.